Compare ETS

 FIRST COMPLIANCE PERIOD: Covered sectors included those that have one or more of the following processes or operations: large industrial facilities (including cement, glass, hydrogen, iron and steel, lead, lime manufacturing, nitric acid, petroleum and natural gas systems, petroleum refining, and pulp and paper manufacturing, including cogeneration facilities co-owned/operated at any of these facilities); electricity generation; electricity imports; other stationary combustion; and CO2 suppliers.

-INCLUSION THRESHOLDS: Facilities emitting ≥25,000 tCO2e per year.
-All electricity imported from specified sources connected to a specific generator with emissions >25,000 tCO2e per year is covered.
+INCLUSION THRESHOLDS: Facilities emitting greater than or equal to 25,000 tCO2e per year.
+All electricity imported from specified sources connected to a specific generator with emissions greater than or equal to 25,000 tCO2e per year is covered.
 Emissions associated with imported electricity from unspecified sources have a zero threshold, and all imported electricity emissions are covered using a default emissions factor.

-OPT-IN COVERED ENTITIES: A facility in one of the covered sectors that emits <25,000 tCO2e annually can voluntarily participate in the Program.
+OPT-IN COVERED ENTITIES: A facility in one of the covered sectors that emits less than 25,000 tCO2e annually can voluntarily participate in the Program.
 Opt-in entities are subject to all registration, reporting, verification, compliance obligations, and enforcement applicable to covered entities.

-Upstream (buildings and transport); point source (industry, in-state power generation); imported electricity at the point of first delivery onto California’s electricity grid.
+Upstream (buildings, transport, agriculture, and forestry fuel use); point source (mining and extractives, industry, in-state power generation); imported electricity at the point of first delivery onto California’s electricity grid

 ~400 facilities